dsandip/node-samples/CONTRIBUTING.md

-# Guidelines for contributions to this repo
+# Guidelines and instructions for contributions to this repo

 Please following these instructions or respect the guidelines for contributions to this repo: